glennmckechnie/weewx-mesowx/README.md

 MesoWx displays data from a database and does not itself interface with any weather station hardware directly, however, being built upon Meso it supports an HTTP API for remotely adding data, which allows integration with existing weather station software.
 MesoWx integrates well with Weewx and should support any weather station that it supports.

-June 2020: Time has passed and there are lot of excellent and capable skins available for weewx that are not only well integrated with weewx but feature packed.
+**June 2020:** Time has passed and there are many more excellent and capable skins available for weewx now.
+They have evolved with the community and are not only well integrated with weewx but feature packed.
 This one lacks the bells and whistles but is still quite capable at conveying the collected information, thanks to highcharts, decent hardware :-) and access to the whole database.

+## History

+This repo started with the 0.4.0 version which was the latest available on the 1st February 2018.
+It has been copied here to enable integration with Luc's raw.py and sync.py scripts
+No license was available at the time of upload but Peter Finley (MesoWx author) has indicated that it is [free to use](https://groups.google.com/d/msg/meso-user/ebs6sOhNqsg/iNeqnVarEgAJ)

+The lirpa directory now contains the updated scripts as written by Luc Heijst and were rewritten to keep pace with either the changes in weewx versions, or issues that arose and were reported by weewx users.
+Some of those scripts are available in various posts on the weewx-users group.
+The versions that Luc passed on have been uploaded here as individual commits so viewing the commit history of this repo will show the history.
+Not all commits are working versions, the latest should be okay though.

+Those scripts and accosiated contents will be incorporated into a skin that is installable using wee_extension.
+This repo is not intended to replace the original Lirpa (bitbucket) repo, rather it's an opportunity to keep it (or at least MesoWx) alive and current.

 ## Limitations